 Body Dysmorphic Disorder

-Having realistic expectations is important going into any medical procedure.
+Having realistic expectations is important when going into any medical procedure.
 People with body dysmorphic disorder frequently seek out cosmetic procedures but are rarely satisfied with the results.
 If you are often preoccupied with low body image or avoid social situations to hide your perceived physical flaws, bring this up with your surgeon before the procedure.

 Patient Reviews